 During acute meth withdrawal, many people experience anxiety, reduced energy, chills, problems with regular sleep, fatigue, weight changes, mood changes, dehydration, thinking and memory challenges, and cravings.
 Cravings, mood changes, and difficulties with sleep also occur during protracted withdrawal.
 However, this withdrawal stage is also accompanied by other, sometimes more severe, and intense symptoms, including depression, psychosis, suicidal thoughts, and seizures.

 Are There Meth Detox Programs in Missouri?

-Although not as potentially life-threatening as the journey to overcoming other addictions, quitting methamphetamines is not without its challenges.
+Although not as potentially life-threatening as the journey to overcoming other addictions, quitting methamphetamines is not without challenges.
 Most people who stop or reduce the amount of meth they use will experience withdrawal symptoms, some of which can be painful and difficult to manage without support and guidance from a professional detox program.
-If you or a loved one are ready to put struggles with methamphetamine addiction in the past and are looking for help to successfully and safely get sober, reach out to a member of our admissions team at our meth detox program in Missouri.
+If you, or a loved one, are ready to put struggles with methamphetamine addiction in the past and are looking for help to successfully and safely get sober, reach out to a member of our admissions team at our meth detox program in Missouri.
 Let us help you take the first steps on a journey towards a life of health, wellness, and freedom from methamphetamine.